isomerpages/nlb-IOHA2020/_registration/registration.md

 Registration is required for all persons attending the IOHA Virtual Conference 2021.
 Please read through the instruction carefully on this page before registering.

-Registration for participants paying via telegraphic transfers and cheques only is now open through this [form](https://go.gov.sg/ioha2021reg).
+Registration for participants paying via telegraphic transfers and cheques only is now open through this <a href="https://go.gov.sg/ioha2021reg">form</a>.</p>

 Online payment (via credit/debit cards) will be available from 26 July and participants who wish to enjoy the early bird rate are advised to register in the last week of July.